mmiglioranza22/tierlist-maker-clone/README.md

 ## Demo:

-- A `DoublyLinkedList` data structure is created for every tier with which you can interact with from the your browser's console.
+- A ```DoublyLinkedList``` is created for every tier with which you can interact with from the your browser's console (Try typing its name).
-- All operations will be seen there, and a brief description of each tier components will be display on real-time.
+- All operations will be seen on the console, and a brief description of each tier components will be shown as operations occur.
 - That's it.
 Go play!

 <img src="/src/public/demo.gif" width="550" height="400" alt="demo">